What You Need to Become a Professional Typist

-Being a typist is great career option for people who have a desire for lifelong learning and are determined to produce high quality work.
+Being a typist is a great career option for people who have a desire for lifelong learning and are determined to produce high-quality work.
 An independent typing contractor working for Pacific Transcription receives many benefits including flexible working hours, the ability to work from home and the satisfaction of running their own business.

 Probably the most important things for transcriptionists to understand are the rules of English writing.
 You need to have a strong grasp of spelling, grammar and sentence structures.
 Knowing simple things, such as the difference between your and you’re, vastly improves the quality of a professional transcript.
 Take the time to brush up on the basics and improve your writing.

 What Skills Are Required to be a Successful Typist?

 To be a professional typist you require certain skills which can be acquired through practice.

 For example, a Pacific Transcription typist needs to be able to type at a speed of 70 words per minute with 97% accuracy.
 You may not be at that speed and accuracy yet, but you can reach this speed and accuracy with practice.
 There are many free typing practice programs and tests online to help improve your speed.
 Also, you can utilise hotkeys and text expansion apps such as Breevy and PhraseExpander to type with more efficiency.

 Some other skills that will be helpful for any typist include:

 - Understanding accents

 Which Tools Are Recommended for a Professional Typist?

 There are many software programs and equipment that you can utilise to make typing a breeze.